cleber-solutions/salms/README.md

 (The `status` is shown on screen when set.)

-    Right now the beats are time-based, but
-    I intend to allow users to
-    advance beats "by hand".

 ### Actions

 You can trigger the **first component** action by pressing `x`, or any other component by clicking with the right mouse button (button 3).

-(But remember: components are not forced to implement any action.)
+(But remember: components are not forced to implement any action.
+The default action is to disable the component.)

 ### Calls

-Each component has an `input_type` that is used to find which neighbour is the one that provides such a method.
+Each component has an `input_type` and an `output_type`.
+They are used to find which neighbour provides which method when a call happen.

 ### Grid and Neighbourhood